buccaneerai/bottlenose/docs/packages/rxsgd/guides/getting_started.md

 // }
 ```

-**The classifier is just a plain JavaScript object** with some data attached to it.
-Internally, SGD classifiers are actually very simple (Bottlenose's original implementation was perhaps only around 50 lines of code).
+**Each instance of the classifier is just a simple JavaScript object with a few keys, most importantly the model parameters**.
+Internally, SGD classifiers are actually very simple.
+Bottlenose's original implementation was perhaps only around 50 lines of code.
 They just calculate an intercept value and attach a weight to each feature column.

 ## Use a trained classifier to make predictions
 The easiest way to use a trained classifier is to store its parameters for later use.
 Taking the classifier from the prior example, we can plugin its fitted parameters to make new predictions like this: